UPDATED 5/25/2025

-In addition, the following bills affecting cannabis have been introduced in California:
+The following bills affecting cannabis have been introduced in California, and are moving through the legislative process:

 KEY BILL